 An in-depth study is made of society from a sociological base with the examination of a contemporary book.

-Text: Landis, J.R., SOCIOLOGY CONCEPTS AND CHAR-ACTERISTICS; Stern, R.M., THE TOWER; Benchley, P., JAWS; Kessey, K., ONE FLEW OVER THE CUCKOO'S NEST.
+Texts: Landis, SOCIOLOGY CONCEPTS AND CHARAC-TERISTICS (third edition); Kesey, ONE FLEW OVER THE CUCKOO'S NEST: Hailey, WHEELS: Hailey, THE MONEYCHANGERS.
 H 125b: Sociology II

 Instructor: Prof. MacEachern